Container Gardening: 5 Tips for Growing Tomatoes

 There is a solution if you aren’t confident in your watering skills.
 You can purchase a sub-irrigated planter box that removes the guesswork from watering.

-For example, EarthBox planting boxes include a water reservoir.
+For example, EarthBox planting boxes include a 3-gallon water reservoir.
 Add water daily to the fill tube until water flows from the drain.
 The plant’s roots can then access a ready supply of water.

 You can fill the water reservoir in the morning and later on hot summer days.